guiwitz/naparimovie/README.md

 ```python
 movie.inter_steps = 30
 ```
 You can add/remove key-frames and use ```w``` at any time, as frames are re-interpolated at every added key-frame.
+You can test all this in the [naparimovie_interactive](examples/naparimovie_interactive.ipynb) notebook.

 ### Script based key-frames